Admissions to the S.J.D. Program

 Submit original or certified (notarized) copies of all original language academic records/mark sheets/transcripts from all post-secondary institutions attended.
 Copies or student copies of transcripts are not acceptable.
 Applicants must include certified copies of their LL.M. degree and transcript.
 Applicants who are graduates of the University of Pittsburgh School of Law LL.M. program need not submit academic records for post-secondary institutions attended prior to attending the University of Pittsburgh LL.M. program.

-The writing sample, the legal subject matter of which need not be related to the dissertation proposal, must be in English, typed and double-spaced.
+The writing sample, the legal subject matter of which does not need to be related to the dissertation proposal, must be in English, typed and double-spaced.
 There is no page limit.

 The dissertation proposal must be typed, double-spaced, and in the range of 2,500 words (ten pages), with a two-page bibliography attached that lists relevant works that proved significant in the formulation of the applicant's thinking about his or her proposal.
 The substance of the proposal should: (a) demonstrate the originality of the research project; (b) indicate the importance of the project within the applicant's field of study; and (c) indicate the methodology the applicant expects to employ in the development of the dissertation.